This post was last updated on October 29th, 2020 at 03:00 am

 Smart LNB/Smart Switches ports

 Another cause of error 143-0 is faulty SLNB ports.
-To fix Xtraview E143-0 error, change ports on the SLNB.
-But, make sure all the unused ports have terminations on them.
+To fix the Xtraview E143-0 error, change ports on the SLNB.
+But make sure all the unused ports have terminations on them.
 These terminators help protect the universal ports from the weather.

-Note that the 5 series decoder will not function properly if connected to the universal ports ever.
+Note that the 5 series decoder will never function properly if connected to the universal ports.
 Therefore connect it to the unicable port.

 This is a bit complicated to understand.
 Newer decoders have one cable that transports both satellite incoming signal and heartbeat pulse down one length of cable through the smart LNB.
 This can be done because they have a built-in diplexer.